uswds/uswds-site/pages/about/overview.md

 - /about/history/
 layout: styleguide
 category: About
-lead: Here you can find the latest news and information about the U.S. Web Design System.
-Read our latest release notes, learn about USWDS’s impact in the government, and learn how we conduct user research to continuously improve our product and process.
+lead: Here, you will find the latest news and information about the U.S. Web Design System.
+Read our latest release notes and learn about our impact in the government and how we conduct user research to continuously improve our product and process.
 ---

 ## Our vision
-Empowered agency digital teams share solutions and use effective human-centered design practices.
+Empowered agency digital teams who share solutions and use effective human-centered design practices.

 {:.margin-top-4}
 ## Our mission